-It consisted of a 3.5-meter mirror with other highly specialized instruments sensitive to far infrared and submillimeter wavebands between 55 and 672 micrometers.
-The Herschel Space Observatory formed the final component of the Horizon 2000 programme along with SOHO/Cluster II, XMM-Newton and Rosetta.
+It consisted of an 11.5 ft (3.5-meter) mirror with other highly specialized instruments sensitive to far-infrared and submillimeter wavebands between 55 and 672 micrometers.
+The Herschel Space Observatory formed the final component of the Horizon 2000 program along with SOHO/Cluster II, XMM-Newton and Rosetta.

 The space telescope was primarily built to observe the coldest and dustiest objects in space.
 Especially looking for areas of solar genesis in areas where dusty galaxies were likely to start forming new stars.

-The James Webb Space Telescope, developed by NASA, the ESA and the Canadian Space Agency is intended to replace the aging Hubble Space Telescope and will offer unprecedented imagery of the cosmos once deployed.
+The James Webb Space Telescope—developed jointly by NASA, the ESA, and the Canadian Space Agency—is intended to replace the aging Hubble Space Telescope and will offer unprecedented imagery of the cosmos once deployed.

 Once in space, it will offer unprecedented resolution and sensitivity and provide a broad range of investigative abilities that should yield important data for astrophysicists and cosmologists.

-In March 2018, NASA delayed the JWST's launch an additional year after the telescope's sun shield ripped during a practice deployment and the sun shield's cables did not sufficiently tighten.
-Deployment is now scheduled for launch in May 2020 from French Guiana.
+After numerous delays, redesigns, and cost overruns, in March 2018, NASA delayed the JWST's launch yet again, after the telescope's sun shield ripped during a practice deployment and the sun shield's cables did not sufficiently tighten.
+Deployment is now scheduled for launch in October 2021.